dhj03/stroams/backend/README.md

     raise InputError(description='Description of problem')
 ```

-The quality of the descriptions will not be assessed, but you must modify your errors to this format.
+The quality of the descriptions will not be assessed, but you must modify the errors to this format.

 The types in error.py have been modified appropriately for you.

 ### 10. User Sessions

-Iteration 2 introduces the concept of `sessions`.
-With sessions, when a user logs in or registers, they receive a "token" (think of it like a ticket to a concert).
+When a user logs in or registers, they receive a "token" (think of it like a ticket to a concert) for a session.
 These tokens are stored on the web browser, and nearly every time that user wants to make a request to the server, they will pass this "token" as part of this request.
 In this way, the server is able to take this token, look at it (like checking a ticket), and determine whether it's really you or not.

-This notion of a session is explored in the authentication (Hashing) & authorisation (JWT), and is an expectation that it is implemented in iteration 2 and beyond.
+This notion of a session is explored in the authentication (Hashing) & authorisation (JWT).

-For iteration 2 and beyond, we also expect you to handle multiple concurrent sessions.
+We also expect you to handle multiple concurrent sessions.
 I.E. One user can log in on two different browser tabs, click logout on tab 1, but still functionally use the website on tab 2.

 ### 11. Tagging users